IGGoncalves/PhysiCOOL/README.md

 [![Documentation Status](https://readthedocs.org/projects/physicool/badge/?version=latest)](https://physicool.readthedocs.io/en/latest/?badge=latest)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IGGoncalves/PhysiCOOL/HEAD?urlpath=%2Ftree%2Fexamples)

+## Overview

-PhysiCOOL aims to be a generalized framework for **parameter exploration and model calibration in PhysiCell**.
-Using this library, PhysiCell projects can be used as a **black-box** to characterize how the model outputs change in response to variations in the input values.
-PhysiCOOL provides new functions to easily update configuration files and change parameter values.
-It also provides functions to process and visualize simulation outputs (i.g., number of cells through time, total traveled distance,...).
+PhysiCOOL is a Python library tailored to perform model calibration studies with [PhysiCell](https://github.com/MathCancer/PhysiCell).
+Using the PhysiCOOL package, PhysiCell projects can be converted into black-box models to characterize how simulation outputs change in response to variations in input values.
+PhysiCOOL takes advantage of Python's popularity and simplicity which makes PhysiCell models more accessible and enables users to integrate Python-based calibration tools with their PhysiCell workflows.

+Although PhysiCOOL was designed to create full model calibration worfflows, its components can be used independently according to the users' needs.
+For instance,this novel package implements a file parser that enables users to read and write data to the PhysiCell XML configuration file using simple Python commands.
+Data validation is performed when new information is written to the files, assuring that the new values are consistent with PhysiCell's requirements and assumptions.
+Furthermore, PhysiCOOL also provides new functions to process and visualize simulation outputs which can be used for both parameter exploration and model calibration.

 Check our [documentation](https://physicool.readthedocs.io) for some examples.

 ## Instalation

-PhysiCOOL is available through pip.
-You can download it with the following command:
+PhysiCOOL is available through pip using the following command:

 ```sh
 pip install physicool